-- 20. The BNDP steering group provided the following reasons for developing the preferred approach in light of the assessment of alternatives: - 21.
-Option 1 is considered by the Bungay Neighbourhood Plan Steering Group as the preferred option for delivering 70 additional new homes within the BNDP area. - 22.
+- 16. The BNDP steering group provided the following reasons for developing the preferred approach in light of the assessment of alternatives: - 17.
+Option 1 is considered by the Bungay Neighbourhood Plan Steering Group as the preferred option for delivering 70 additional new homes within the BNDP area. - 18.
 It is recognised that option 2 presents a reasonable alternative, and there could be great potential to deliver additional green open space in the town centre, and with a sensitively designed scheme, improve the setting of the Conservation Area.
-Given known interest from the landowner to develop the site for more than 5 dwellings, indications are that there is a lack of appetite at this stage to develop BNDP03 for just 5 dwellings. - 23.
-Reducing the number of dwellings to be delivered on BNDP04 as part of option 2 would deliver fewer Affordable / First Homes, which are evidenced by the Bungay Housing Needs Assessment to be much needed within the area. - 24.
-On balance, it is also felt that given BNDP03 is located within the current settlement boundary, it could quite legitimately come forward within the plan period anyway, without having to be allocated. - 25.
+There are concerns however, about there being an appetite at this stage to develop BNDP03 for just 5 dwellings.
+A recent planning application that was refused by East Suffolk Council for 40 new homes on this site. - 19.
+Reducing the number of dwellings to be delivered on BNDP04 as part of option 2 would deliver fewer Affordable / First Homes, which are evidenced by the Bungay Housing Needs Assessment to be much needed within the area. - 20.
+On balance, it is also felt that given BNDP03 is located within the current settlement boundary, it could quite legitimately come forward within the plan period anyway, without having to be allocated. - 21.
 The preferred approach is to allocate BNDP04, option 1 within the plan to meet the indicative housing figure provided by East Suffolk Council.